eyo-chen/gofacto/readme.md

 // orders[1].Amount = 200
 ```

 Note: Explicit zero values are not overwritten by default.
-Use `SetZero` for this purpose.
+Use `SetZero` or `SetTrait` for this purpose.
 ```go
 order, err := factory.Build(ctx).Overwrite(Order{Amount: 0}).Insert()
 // order.Amount != 0